Paul Cushing Child: Later years

 Barbara Hansen, for the Los Angeles Times in 1989, highlighted an exhibition of Child's photographs and paintings at the Southern California Culinary Guild and commented that "although he has had some small exhibits, Child has received scant personal recognition.
 Mostly, he has remained in his wife’s shadow".
 Hansen highlighted a 1954 photograph as "the most arresting, perhaps," in the exhibit; the photograph features "a sensitive study of Julia in a cowl-necked blue dress holding an amber cat".

-Paul Child died at a nursing home in Lexington, Massachusetts, on May 12, 1994, following a long illness.
-His widow, Julia Child, died ten years later, on August 13, 2004.
+During coronary bypass surgery in 1974, a lack of oxygen to his brain resulted in mild damage that affected him for the rest of his life, though he was able to return to photography and other hobbies; Julia Child moved him to a nursing home in 1989 after an incident in which he wandered away from home and was lost on the streets of Cambridge.
+Paul died at the nursing home in Lexington, Massachusetts, on May 12, 1994.
+Julia died ten years later, on August 13, 2004.
 A collection of papers held at the Schlesinger Library includes a selection of both Paul and Julia Child's journals, notes, personal and professional correspondence, along with a selection of Paul Child's artwork (photographs, prose and poetry).